Siping Jilin, China Travel Guide

 Mandarin The chinese language is common.
 English fluency is limited.
 Translation apps help.

-A general hospital offering various medical services.
+A the public hospital providing different medical services.

 Specializes in conventional Chinese medicine.